-Money or satisfaction; would you rather take home a higher salary in a job you hate, or making a moderate paycheque in a role you thrive in?
+Money or satisfaction; would employees rather take home a higher salary in a job they hate or make a moderate paycheque in a role they thrive in?

-In fact, the vast majority of workers are not primarily motivated by money in their careers, with 21% adding that ‘having a good relationship’ with colleagues, whilst 24% rate actually enjoying the job as the deciding factor.
+In fact, most workers are not primarily motivated by money in their careers, with 21% adding that ‘having a good relationship’ with colleagues, whilst 24% rate actually enjoying the job as the deciding factor.

 Despite this focus on satisfaction over money – over half of employees don’t believe they’re paid ‘appropriately’, suggesting they’re willing to trade salary for happiness.

 A further 67% of workers would reapply for a position in an organization following an unsuccessful interview – with 65% of candidates listing ‘speed of response’ from an employer as the most important step to establishing employer-employee trust.

 “Job satisfaction or fulfilment is a complex idea to pin down, and for each person it’s invariably driven by a mix of factors,” said Bill Richards, MD at Indeed.